-In FY2023, we continued deployment of our responsible sourcing framework among buyers, which includes key indicators to monitor progress.
-Supplier performance against the framework is considered when: Assessing performance of existing suppliers, defining a supplier panel to be briefed, awarding business, and identifying potential new suppliers.
+Our sustainable sourcing program, which has been deployed among buyers, includes key indicators to monitor progress.
+Supplier performance is considered when: Assessing performance of existing suppliers, defining a supplier panel to be briefed, awarding business, and identifying potential new suppliers.
+Further, Coty has introduced a contractual addendum on sustainable sourcing to supplier contracts.
+This specifically outlines supplier responsibilities on risk and audit, traceability, and transparency, especially for high-risk ingredients.

 Our compliance function also uses third-party due diligence tools and processes designed to evaluate whether our Business Partners are conducting their respective businesses ethically and lawfully.
-In FY2022, all our new high-risk vendors and suppliers completed this due diligence program.
+In FY2024, all our new high-risk vendors and suppliers completed this due diligence program.